MomoMyosotis/Vet_Clinic/README.md

-in this project I'm learning about object oriented programming in python
+in this project I'm learning about object oriented programming in python, aka Poop.

-yet I have much to understandso this repository will be continuosly updated as I fuck around and find out
+yet I have much to understand, thus this repository will be continuosly updated as I fuck around and find out.

-this project is about a veterinary clinc in which animals comes in and out as time goes by
+this project is about a veterinary clinc in which animals and people come and go as they do actions and interact with each others randomly.

 so at the start of the program random n pets will be in and as time goes by some will be discharged and others admitted in